wonder2d/quadcopter-gazebo-model-enhanced/README.md

 From there, the user can run controller applications which interface with the Gazebo world and control the quads.

 To run, update your paths in modelDev/gz_setup.sh, then source boot2292.sh.
-If you want to change the number of quads required in the world, or want them to have different names, upda
+If you want to change the number of quads required in the world, or want them to have different names, update genModels.py and